|Fishing Home||Contact Us||News||DNR Home|

 CENTRAL WEST VIRGINIA

 Water levels are normal and clear.
 If you are looking for a place to go, please check the fishing regulations and the WVDNR website for a list of public access sites or call your local WVDNR district office for some advice and a place to fish.
-It is a great time of year to fish for walleye at the mouth of tributaries in our larger rivers.
-Remember to buy your 2013 fishing license before heading out.
-Check the DNR webpage for statewide trout stockings and updated fishing information. www.wvdnr.gov
+Get out and enjoy some spring fishing.
+Remember to get your 2016 fishing license.

 SOUTHERN WEST VIRGINIA